EdgeApp/indy/README.md

 # Ethereum Super Node

-Ethereum Super Node is a an Ethereum blockchain Indexer and REST API server,built with NodeJS, Express and Parity.
+Ethereum Super Node is a an Ethereum blockchain Indexer and REST API server, built with NodeJS, Express and Parity.
 The current DB implementation uses CouchDB.

-The indexer is running on the same machine as the Partity, creating a d database of transactional data.
+The indexer is running on the same machine as the Partity, creating a database of transactional data.
 The data can then be queried using a REST API.

 ### REST API

 #### Pending transactions

 GET /mempool/txs/[address]